PaycheckCalculatorOnline logo

 2026 Standard Deduction

 Before applying the tax brackets, most Americans subtract their standard deduction from gross income to arrive at taxable income.
-The 2026 standard deduction amounts are significantly higher than prior years due to inflation indexing.
+The 2026 standard deduction amounts reflect the annual inflation adjustments the IRS makes each year — these are noticeably higher than prior years.

 Filing Status2026 Standard DeductionChange from 2025